cwinpy/cwinpy/paper/paper.md

   a population of pulsars [@2018PhRvD98f3001P];
 * it provides tools for determining the significance of a recovered signal using the sky-shifting method [@2020PhRvD.102l3027I];
-* the pulsar phase evolution can be calculated using the standard pulsar timing package TEMPO2 [@tempo2] via the [`libstempo`](https://github.com/vallis/libstempo) Python package [@2020ascl.soft02017V] in addition to being able to use the independent routines within LALSuite [@lalsuite].
+* the pulsar phase evolution can be calculated using the standard pulsar timing package Tempo2 [@tempo2] via the [`libstempo`](https://github.com/vallis/libstempo) Python package [@2020ascl.soft02017V] in addition to being able to use the independent routines within LALSuite [@lalsuite].

 # Validation

-To validate CWInPy, extensive testing against previous codes has been performed and is provided with the [documentation](https://cwinpy.readthedocs.io/en/latest/).
+To validate CWInPy extensive testing against previous codes has been performed and is provided with the [documentation](https://cwinpy.readthedocs.io/en/latest/).
 CWInPy has been used to successfully extract simulated signals directly added into the LIGO data [@2017PhRvD95f2002B] as well as multiple signals simulated via software.

-The inference of source parameters has been validated through the use of simulation-based calibration [@2018arXiv180406788T], with the posteriors probability distributions provided well-calibrated [@wellcalibrated] credible intervals.
+The inference of source parameters has been validated through the use of simulation-based calibration [@2018arXiv180406788T], with the posteriors probability distributions shown to provide well-calibrated [@wellcalibrated] credible intervals.

 As evidence for this consistency, \autoref{fig:posteriors} shows the posterior probability